olibrian/qrruby/README.md

-# README
+# QRruby

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+A small Ruby tool with a big vision to improve the world with QR Code.

+To cover
-* Ruby version
+* Ruby version: latest

-* System dependencies

-* Configuration
+* System dependencies: as little as possible. use docker and docker compose

+* Configuration: no configration possible

-* Database creation
+* Database creation: default ruby :-)

-* Database initialization
+* Database initialization: no seed data avaible

-* How to run the test suite
+* How to run the test suite: no tests at the moment. do not how to test

 * Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Deployment instructions: docker compose up

-* ...